ccao-data/model-sales-val/README.md

 # Flags at a Glance

 As of October 2023 sales from 2014 - present have been processed using our sales validation program.
-We assign flags to the following classes of preoperties:
+We assign flags to the following classes of properties:

 - **Residential** - 202, 203, 204, 205, 206, 207, 208, 209, 210, 211, 212, 218, 219, 234, 278, 295
 - **Condos** - 297, 299, 399